PAVAS: Physics-Aware Video-to-Audio Synthesis

 \textbf{How well do existing models reflect physics?} To analyze whether current Video-to-Audio (V2A) models generate acoustics that follow real physical behavior, we evaluate nine state-of-the-art Video-to-Audio (V2A) models~\cite{xing2024seeing,viertola2025temporally,liu2024tell,wang2025frieren,zhang2024foleycrafter,wang2024v2a,ton2025taro,cheng2025mmaudio}, including ours, on the VGG-Impact benchmark using the proposed Audio–Physics Correlation Coefficient (APCC) (See Table~\ref{tab:main_results}).
 Across models, we observe APCC-$\Delta$ values frequently exceeding 0.5, indicating noticeable gaps with respect to the ground-truth correlation between physical quantities and acoustic responses.
 PAVAS obtains the lowest APCC-$\Delta$ among evaluated methods, suggesting that it more closely matches the physics–audio relationship present in the dataset.
 Overall, the results indicate that while existing V2A models may capture semantic alignment, their generated audio only partially captures variations in underlying physical magnitudes.

-This motivates incorporating explicit object-level mass and velocity as conditioning signals to promote more physically consistent V2A generation.
-Since such conditioning is only effective when the underlying physical estimates are reliable, we assess both components of the Physics Parameter Estimator (PPE).
-Across these evaluations, both estimators demonstrate favorable accuracy, supporting their suitability as conditioning inputs for physics-aware audio synthesis.
-Further details and results on the mass and velocity estimation components are provided in the supplementary material.
+\hboh{This motivates incorporating explicit object-level mass and velocity as conditioning signals to promote more physically consistent V2A generation.
+Since such conditioning is only effective when the underlying physical estimates are sufficiently plausible, we assess both components of the Physics Parameter Estimator (PPE).
+Across these evaluations, both estimators demonstrate favorable performance, supporting their suitability as conditioning inputs; details and results are provided in the supplementary material. }

 \textbf{Does PAVAS improve audio generation quality?} Table~\ref{tab:main_results} presents quantitative comparisons across distributional, semantic, and synchronization metrics against state-of-the-art Video-to-Audio (V2A) models.
 PAVAS achieves consistently favorable performance across all measures, suggesting that incorporating explicit physics cues can enhance not only physical plausibility but also audio quality on in-the-wild video data~\cite{chen2020vggsound}.
 Spectrogram analysis in Fig.~\ref{fig:qual} reveals that existing V2A models often fail to reflect the impact dynamics present in the video (\eg, a trampoline bounce or a tuning-fork strike).
 In contrast, our method generates physically plausible audio whose spectral patterns better reflect the strength and dynamics of the impact, showing a closer match to the ground-truth spectrogram at the moment of interaction.
 We further conduct a user study on the VGGSound~\cite{chen2020vggsound} test set, where participants rate four aspects of the generated audio: audio quality, semantic alignment, temporal alignment, and \textit{physical plausibility}.
 Table~\ref{tab:user_study} shows that PAVAS achieves favorable subjective scores across all criteria.